Acceptable Use Policy: A Basic Guide

 What Is an Acceptable Use Policy?

 An acceptable use policy, also called an AUP, is an agreement between two or more parties that outlines the appropriate use of access to a corporate network or the internet.
+The typical agreement is between the organization providing network access (such as a company or education institution) and the users of that network (like employees or students).
 This document describes what users may and may not do when accessing this network.

-An AUP is useful for businesses and educational facilities that provide internet access to employees or students.
+An AUP is useful for businesses and educational facilities that provide internet access to employees, students, guests, or customers.
 Before they are granted access to the network, they must agree to these terms and conditions.
 Likewise, when you sign up with an internet service provider, they usually have you sign an AUP that requires you to follow a certain set of stipulations.

 What Is Covered in an Acceptable Use Policy?